-Today we’re installing a glass kitchen backsplash tile without a wet saw.
+Today we’re installing a glass peel and stick backsplash tile without a wet saw.
 Like real glass tile.
-Not the vinyl peel and stick tile stuff.
+Not the vinyl peel and stick or aluminum adhesive tile stuff.
 I’m not showing you how to do it.
 I’m just giving you all the details you need to know before you attempt it.

 I gave you a glimpse of what my kitchen looked like before here.

 Not pretty.
 A big old beige box with mismatch appliances and horrid lighting.

 This post contains affiliate links.
 If you click on a link and make a purchase I earn a small commission to help me run this site at no cost to you.
 Read my full disclosure here.

 As always, I researched, researched, researched.
 I wanted an easy, affordable, yet glam solution.

 I know you’re thinking, “well subway tile is cheap.
 Duh.”

 I have to duck and run for cover when I let the world know that I’m not a huge fan of subway tile.

 I know, what’s wrong with me.
 Every designer in America loves it from my fave girl Emily Henderson to the Property Brothers.
 But err…while I think it looks okay, I can’t shake the feeling that someday it will look dated.